 I throw my lot in with the lower-estimate camp, based on my experience working in the unconsolidated sediments of the greater Columbia Basin for more than 20 years.

 The evidence of liquefaction in Neogene, Pleistocene, and Holocene sediments from Hunters, WA to The Dalles, OR to Lewiston, ID to White Swan, WA is almost non-existent.
 In fact, the region's most obvious liquefaction features (sand blows) are located way up in Priest River, ID in clay-rich proglacial lake sediments.

-The U.S. Geological Survey is currently assessing liquefaction evidence in south-central Washington by examining and dating deformed strata exposed in the walls of trenches excavated across faults that emerge at the surface.
+The U.S. Geological Survey is currently assessing liquefaction evidence in the Yakima Fold Belt (south-central Washington) by examining and dating deformed strata exposed in the walls of shallow trenches they have excavated across faults that emerge at the surface.
 Its not yet clear what they have found, but early press reports suggest liquefaction evidence is present in southern Pasco Basin and perhaps elsewhere.
-Whether the evidence attests to "strong shaking" or not isn't clear at this point.
+Whether the evidence attests to "strong shaking" (above 7.0 M) is not clear at this point.

-Light blue ovals are my prediction of where liquefaction evidence in south-central Washington will be found by USGS in the future.
-Liquefaction limited to narrow zones at low elevations in unconsolidated sediments along mapped faults is consistent with modest estimates of shaking (MCE < M 6.5).
-If the faults in the Yakima Fold Belt, which have been growing over the past 5-10 million years (and generating earthquakes all the while), then geologists should have by now found widespread evidence of soft sediment deformation in the Neogene Ringold Fm, Pleistocene outburst flood deposits, and Holocene alluvium across the region (gray areas).
+Light blue ovals are my prediction of where liquefaction evidence in the Yakima Fold Belt in south-central Washington will be reported by USGS in the future.
+Liquefaction will be limited to tight corridors at low elevations in unconsolidated sediments along mapped faults, consistent with modest shaking (MCE < M 6.8).
+If the faults in the Yakima Fold Belt, which have been growing over the past 5-10 million years (presumably generating earthquakes all the while), then geologists should have by now found widespread evidence of soft sediment deformation in the Neogene Ringold Fm, Pleistocene outburst flood deposits, and Holocene alluvium across the region (gray areas).
 We have not.